Spirituality: Classical, medieval, and early modern periods

 Bergomi detects "an enlightened form of non-religious spirituality" in late antiquity.

+In ancient Rome, the concept of spirituality consisted mainly of the pax deorum (the peace of the gods); this was achieved through rituals and festivals that ensured divine favour and cosmic order.
+While Roman spirituality was communal, it also involved personal engagement with the divine through the study of mythology and philosophy.
+Myths served as allegories for moral lessons and models for personal conduct, guiding individuals in their relationship with the gods.
+The influence of Pythagorean philosophy, especially the Golden Verses, encouraged introspection, self-discipline, and ethical living.
+This blend of myth, philosophy, and ritual shaped a spirituality focused on both societal harmony and personal connection with the divine.

 Words translatable as "spirituality" first began to arise in the 5th century and only entered common use toward the end of the Middle Ages.
 In a Biblical context the term means being animated by God.
 The New Testament offers the concept of being driven by the Holy Spirit, as opposed to living a life in which one rejects this influence.

-In the 11th century, this meaning changed.
-"Spirituality" began to denote the mental aspect of life, as opposed to the material and sensual aspects of life, "the ecclesiastical sphere of light against the dark world of matter".
+In the 11th century, this meaning of "Spirituality" changed.
+Instead, the word began to denote the mental aspect of life, as opposed to the material and sensual aspects of life, "the ecclesiastical sphere of light against the dark world of matter".
 In the 13th century "spirituality" acquired a social and psychological meaning.
 Socially it denoted the territory of the clergy: "the ecclesiastical against the temporary possessions, the ecclesiastical against the secular authority, the clerical class against the secular class".
 Psychologically, it denoted the realm of the inner life: "the purity of motives, affections, intentions, inner dispositions, the psychology of the spiritual life, the analysis of the feelings".

-In the 17th and 18th centuries a distinction was made between higher and lower forms of spirituality: "A spiritual man is one who is Christian 'more abundantly and deeper than others'."
+In the 17th and 18th centuries, a distinction was made between higher and lower forms of spirituality: "A spiritual man is one who is Christian 'more abundantly and deeper than others'."
 The word was also associated with mysticism and quietism, and acquired a negative meaning.